AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 For example, when appropriate, **Page Information** also has the options:

-* [Promote Launch](/help/sites-authoring/launches-promoting.md) if the page is a launch.
+* [Promote Launch](/help/sites-authoring/launches-promoting.md) if the page is a launch
-* [Open in Classic UI](/help/sites-authoring/select-ui.md#switching-to-classic-ui-when-editing-a-page) if this options has been [enabled by an administrator](/help/sites-administering/enable-classic-ui-editor.md)
+* [Open in Classic UI](/help/sites-authoring/select-ui.md#switching-to-classic-ui-when-editing-a-page) if this option was [enabled by an administrator](/help/sites-administering/enable-classic-ui-editor.md)

 In addition, **Page Information** can provide access to analytics and recommendations, when appropriate.